WRKSHPZ/edge-devices/azure-devops-build.md

 - 1 USB micro to USB A cable
 - 10 jumper wires
 - 1 push button
+- 1 10k Ohm resistor
 - 1 RGB led
-- 1 TODO Ohm resistor

 ## 4. Programming the ESP-32 board
 Before you are able to program the board, you need to follow the instructions in the [prerequisites](/prerequisites.md) document.